AndersenLab/cbriggsae_anthelmintic_drc/tables/README.md

 - `Table_6.csv`
 Heritability calculations at effective concentration
 - `Table_7.csv`
-Broad-sense and narrow-sense heritability calculations on filtered data set (only wells greater than 5)
+Broad-sense and narrow-sense heritability calculations on filtered data set (only wells greater than or equal to 5)